emuro2/Chess-Game--Java-/README.md

 MVC stands for Model View Controller which is a pattern used for implementing a user interface.
+I order to move a piece, you should first click the piece you want to move then hold down the shift key and click a destination sqaure for the piece selected.

 This is a 2-Player Chess Game with two different pieces: